 - Ends with a request for an interview.

-Finding a Job by Networking
+Learn About Finding a Job by Networking

 One of the keys to finding a job is networking.
 While networking is often associated with formal events and speaking strangers, it can be more organic.
 That is because the process involves widening your social circle and welcoming job opportunities when they arise.
 Thus, networking can be as simple as informing family members, friends and neighbors that you are looking for a job in town.
 This way, you can obtain assistance for how to find the jobs nearby.